 - performing acts of kindness (what Julie calls Looking for Lurch)

 - stop sweating the small stuff or ignore the chocolate sauce

 - finding the funny ( wait till you hear the story of the doped up dog)

 Julie believes that by seeking to catch happiness in a proactive way, we actually can live happier lives.
 This inspirational talk is ideal for women’s groups of any kind or age as the quest for happiness is universal.
 All participants will leave with specific action items they can practice immediately to live their best lives.

 Lean In For A Successful Career.

 Thirty years after women became 50% of the college graduates in the US, men still hold the vast majority of leadership positions in government and industry and this hasn’t improved in the last ten years.
 We have ceased making real progress at the top.
-“It is time for us to face the fact that our revolution has stalled.”
-Thus begins, Sheryl Sandberg’s new book Lean In.
+“It is time for us to face the fact that our revolution has stalled” says Sheryl Sandberg in her new book Lean In.

-Using personal stories, humor as well as stories and research from the book, in this workshop, Julie discusses important topics from the book including:
+Using personal stories, humor as well as research from the book, in this workshop, Julie discusses important topics from the book including:

 • Don’t leave before you have to